skzv/my-plain-blog/README.md

 A personal blog, hosted at [blog.skz.dev](https://blog.skz.dev).

 Minimalist and elegant while powerful.
-Supports latex via mathjax, and other embeddings such as videos and images.
+Supports LaTeX via mathjax, and other embeddings such as videos and images.

 Adapted from [The Plain](https://github.com/heiswayi/the-plain) by [Heiswayi Nrird](https://heiswayi.nrird.com).